-Each site requires a site coordinator and a facilitator.
+Each site requires a site coordinator and optionally can include a facilitator(s).
 Depending on the staff and availability at your site, this could be two different people or one person could serve both roles.
 Read the descriptions below outlining the role and responsibilities for each to determine who, at your site, is appropriate for this task.

 By offering a site model for most of our courses, we do so with the following expectations: